Efficient Quantification of Time-Series Prediction Error: Optimal Selection Conformal Prediction: Introduction

 Our main contributions can be summarized as:

-\begin{enumerate} \item We propose a new parameterized non-conformity measure for calibrating multi-dimensional time-series data in CP, and a mixed-integer linear programming (MILP) problem to determine optimal parameter solutions.
-We then provide a re-formulation of this MILP with fewer constraints to enable faster computation times.
+\begin{enumerate} \item \textbf{Optimization-based Score Design:} We propose a new parameterized score function for calibrating multi-dimensional time-series data in CP, and a mixed-integer linear programming (MILP) problem to determine optimal parameter solutions.
+We then provide a re-formulation of this MILP with fewer constraints to enable faster computation.

-\item We prove that our method is \emph{valid} (concept at the core of CP); we also prove that the optimal parameters result in determining the minimum average-radius conformal set for any pre-specified normed-ball region.
+\item \textbf{Theoretical Guarantees:} We prove that our method is \emph{valid} (concept at the core of CP); we also prove that the optimal parameters result in determining the empirical minimum average-radius conformal set for any pre-specified normed-ball region.